 Homes for Our Troops (HFOT) provides assistance to the most severely injured service members nationwide who have been injured since September 11, 2001 by providing them with mortgage-free, specially adapted homes.
-Most of the Veterans we serve have sustained injuries that include multiple amputations, full or partial paralysis, or severe traumatic brain injury (TBI).
-HFOT serves all brances of the military who meet our criteria, outlined as follows:
+Most of the Veterans we serve have sustained injuries that include multiple amputations, full or partial paralysis, and severe traumatic brain injury (TBI).
+HFOT serves all branches of the military who meet our criteria, outlined as follows:

 The Veteran must be approved for the Specially Adapted Housing (SAH) Grant from the Veterans Administration.
 The grant is awarded to severely injured Veterans based on the level of injury.
 The Veteran applies to Homes for Our Troops (HFOT), and must meet the following requirements:

 - The Veteran was injured in combat or in support of combat operations “in theater,” meaning while deployed overseas in the theater of war.